My Account

 Day 1 - Basel / Huningue

-There's a point where Switzerland, Germany, and France meet—that point is in Basel.
-By the Middle Ages, Basel was a center of culture and commerce, and by the 15th century, the world's first printed book was published here.
-Today, Basel and its international suburbs are home to vibrant Carnival celebrations, a thriving art scene, pharmaceutical industry, fish farms, and caviar production.
-French Basel serves as the arrival and departure point for Riverside's Luxury Rhine River cruise.
+There's a point where Switzerland, Germany, and France meet—that point is the Swiss city of Basel.
+By the Middle Ages, Basel was a center of culture and commerce, and by the 15th century, it was an epicenter for the printing industry.
+In fact, it was here that the world's first printed book was published.
+Today, Basel is known for its pharmaceutical industry, exciting art scene, impressive 13th-century Gothic cathedral, and its annual Carnival celebrations that attract visitors from around the world each February.

 Day 2 - Kehl